-<EXT1>What we call the content of an act is the content that grounds the act, that to which the act is eventually directed.
+What we call the content of an act is the content that grounds the act, that to which the act is eventually directed.
 Every joy is directed to something, to the joyfull, to what grounds the joy and that to which it is directed; similarly, every sadness for something (…) every willing something, what one wants, etcetera.
 But it must be considered that this content of consciousness does not need to be <present> during the whole duration of the act, but might also become a disposition.

-<source>(Hua XXXVIII, p.
+(2005, p.
 176)

-<TX2>Generally considered, Husserl’s analyses comprehend emotional life as a gradual process that goes from the most primary passive levels of affection towards proper emotional acts, which can, in turn, sink into passivity.
-In this way, there is a backwards and forwards movement of emotions.
+Generally considered, Husserl’s analyses comprehend emotional life as a gradual process that goes from the most primary passive levels of affection toward proper emotional acts, which can, in turn, sink into passivity.
+In this way, there is a backward and forward movement of emotions.
 Affectivity pre-delineates our experience from the beginning (in this case, we can speak of an emotional background) but also gives place to proper acts which sediment, transfer their color to other experiences through associative synthesis, and become a secondary passivity, a secondary habituality (in this case, we can speak of emotive projection in virtue of sedimentation).
 Between the two poles of passivity (emotional passivity as primary and emotional passivity as a product of sedimentation) the possibility of activity arises.
 In the present the attention and the will can intervene.

-<H1>Attending to emotions and attending to the present.
-A Husserlian contribution to mindfulness debates
+Attending to Emotions and Attending to the Present: A Husserlian Contribution to Mindfulness Debates